stepanenko/stepanenko/quotes.md

 > Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it... --DAN ARIELY

 > Rules of Optimization: Rule 1: Don't do it.
 Rule 2 (for experts only): Don't do it yet. --MICHAEL A. JACKSON

+> Things that are impossible just take longer. --IAN HICKSON

+> Most of the biggest problems in software are problems of misconception. --RICH HICKEY